 Is your GMAT Score Valid in India?

 Many of the top Indian business schools accept valid GMAT scores.
-We have created a table with the institutes that accept GMAT scores, the programs offered by them, and their GMAT cut off.
+We have created a table with the Indian b-schools accepting GMAT scores, the programs offered by them, and their GMAT cut off.
 The table is as follows:

 |Management Institute||Programs||GMAT cutoff|